Lord of the Bling: Synopsis

 A man, Percy "Bone" Hamilton (Anthony Anderson), is relaxing by his pool.
 Soon, his son, Bryce (Jermaine Williams), approaches and says that Yolanda (Jowharah Jones), Bryce's sister and Bone's daughter, has disappeared.
 Later, Bone enters Mars Investigations and looks for Keith.
 Wallace (Percy Daggs III) tells Veronica that Bone is a criminal and gangsta rap record company owner.
 Veronica says that she used to be friends with Yolanda.
 Keith eventually decides to take up the case, and Bone has a list of people to whom Keith should talk because of rifts between Bone and them.
 Later, Veronica offers to gather information about Yolanda, which Keith accepts.
 In a flashback, Veronica helps Yolanda find her English class.
-Keith visits the first person on Bone's list., Sam Bloom (Bruce Nozick).
-Veronica talks to Yolanda's friend, Gabrielle, and she finds out that the two were at a club the night of her disappearance.
+Keith visits the first person on Bone's list, Sam Bloom (Bruce Nozick).
+Veronica talks to Yolanda's friend, Gabrielle (Monique Coleman), and she finds out that the two were at a club the night of her disappearance.
 Keith is going to investigate Marcel, the club bouncer who was another one of the enemies on Bone's list.
 Veronica is eventually allowed to come on the condition that she stays in the car.
 Keith talks to Marcel, who recommends that he talks to "Dime Bag" (Sam Sarpong), number two on the enemies list.
 However, they don't find Dime Bag there.
 Keith sneaks his way into Dime Bag's apartment in disguise as a mechanic while Veronica waits outside.

 While Keith is in the room, Dime Bag and his posse appear, and Veronica pretends to be a hotel worker.
 Keith bugs the suspect's rooms, and they begin to hear their conversation.
 Meanwhile, Logan (Jason Dohring) and Aaron (Harry Hamlin) get ready for Lynn's (Lisa Rinna) funeral and have a fight in front of the paparazzi.
 Veronica visits Yolanda's younger brother, who thinks that she has been kidnapped, not simply disappeared.
 In another flashback, Veronica sees Yolanda kissing Logan and tells Lilly (Amanda Seyfried) about it.
 Lilly says that they must stop being friends with her.
 Bone calls Dime Bag, and he says that he knows where Yolanda is.
 However, it is later revealed through the hidden camera that they are not hiding Yolanda.